 Personal details provided to Aspals for the purpose of purchasing an indexed file, or a subscription, or a copy of the Military Justice Handbook, will remain private and will not be passed to any third party other than those necessary to complete the payment transaction (eg PayPal or credit card companies), or to law enforcement bodies on production of a proper authorisation.

-Any dispute over the the service provided, or these terms and conditions, shall be settled by arbitration.
+Any unresolved dispute over the service provided, or these terms and conditions, shall be settled by arbitration.
 The decision of the arbitrator shall be final.

 Aspals Legal Pages 1997-